learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 grilledCheese.veggies = "tomato";
 ```

-!Now, I don't know why you'd ruin a perfectly good grilled cheese with
-tomatoes, but I'm not here to tell you how to live your life.
+Now, I don't know why you'd ruin a perfectly good grilled cheese with tomatoes, but I'm not here to tell you how to live your life.

 [Grill Me A Cheese](http://66.media.tumblr.com/tumblr_lls1snZ1AI1qi7deco1_500.gif)

 ## Summary

-We've reviewed working with objects in JavaScript, and started to think
-about *object-orientated programming* by applying the *constructor
-function* pattern when creating objects so that we can easily define and
-reuse objects that we design.
+We've reviewed working with objects in JavaScript, and started to think about *object-orientated programming* by applying the *constructor function* pattern when creating objects so that we can easily define and reuse objects that we design.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-create-objects-readme'>Creating Objects in JS</a> on Learn.co and start learning to code for free.</p>